Bylaws

 Section 1.
 Officers of the Partnership.

-The officers for the Rangelands Partnership shall consist of Chair, Vice Chair, and Secretary-Treasurer.
+The officers for the Rangelands Partnership shall consist of Chair, Vice Chair, Secretary, and Treasurer.

 Section 2.
 Duties of Officers.

-The Chair shall serve on and preside over the Executive and Steering committees and the annual meeting of the Partnership.
-The Chair will also respond to questions from the membership.
+- Serve on and preside over the Executive and Steering committees and the annual meeting of the Partnership.

 Section 3.
 Committees & Task Forces.